-The monetary policy in a developing economy will have to be quite different from that of a developed economy mainly due to different economic conditions and requirements of the two types of economies
+The monetary policy in a developing economy will have to be quite different from that of a developed economy mainly due to different economic conditions and requirements of the two types of the monetary policy

-A developed country may adopt full employment or price stabilisation or exchange stability as a goal of the monetary policy

-But in a developing or underdeveloped country, economic growth is the primary and basic necessity.
-Thus, in a developing economy the monetary policy should aim at promoting economic growth, the monetary authority of a developing economy can play a vital role by adopting such a monetary policy which creates conditions necessary for rapid economic growth.
+A developed country may adopt full employment or price stabilisation or exchange stability as a goal monetary authority of a developing economy can play a vital role by adopting such a monetary policy which creates conditions necessary for rapid economic growth.
 Monetary policy can serve the following developmental requirements of developing economies.